MouseBiteLabs/Super-Game-Boy-Plus/README.md

   2) a standard 46-pin SNES shell (will require two cuts on the bottom of the shell for the extra cart edge pins), and
   3) a 60-pin SNES shell used for games that used enhancement chips like the SA-1 or SuperFX

-There are two versions of the Super Game Boy board - one that can be used for standalone MBC3 games, and one that can be used for standalone MBC5 games.
+There are two versions of the Super Game Boy board - one that can be used for standalone MBC3 games (in development), and one that can be used for standalone MBC5 games.
 If you only want a Super Game Boy without locking it to a single game, you can use *either* the MBC3 or MBC5 version to accomplish this - it does not matter which you pick.
-Because this project is highly customizable, I will provide a flowchart below to help guide you through the assembly process based on your desires.
+Because this project is highly customizable, you must carefully follow the instructions below to help guide you through the assembly process based on your desires.

 **PLEASE READ THIS GITHUB REPOSITORY IN IT'S ENTIRETY TO ENSURE YOU ASSEMBLE THE CARTRIDGE PROPERLY.**

-All gerbers and source files can be found in this repo, as this project is fully open source.
+All gerbers and source files can be found in this repo in the two folders linked above, as this project is fully open source.

 ## Important Things Before You Start